uchbro32/Yelp-Camp/README.md

 ## Technologies Used

-- HTML and CSS for the frontend.
+- HTML and CSS for the front end.
 - Node.js and Express.js for the backend.
 - EJS (Embedded JavaScript) for dynamic rendering.
 - MongoDB for data storage.